paultanger/Fraud_Detection/pair.md

 * Make it work (debug, debug, debug)
 * Profits!

-### Step 9: Present

-Create a 3 minute presentation on your model, the application/interface, its performance, and any information you think is pertinent to the client.

-You will be presenting Friday afternoon.

 ### Extra

 * Make your dashboard interactive.
 Allow a dashboad user to clear or flag fraud events.
 Come up with other features that might be useful.

 * Create a D3 visualization for your web based frontend.
 You might want to visualize any number of metrics/data.
 Use your creativity to create something that makes sense for a end user in terms of what data you present.